-We’ve made baby steps in looking to AI and digital technology, with natural language chatbots providing flat responses delivered primarily by text.
+We’ve made baby steps in looking to digital technology for answers, with chatbots providing flat responses delivered primarily by text.
 Unfortunately, only 13% of the US population has a “proficient” level of health literacy, which shrinks to 1% for people over the age of 75.
 Surely something has to change.

-Are chatbots the next link in the evolution?
+Are AI chatbots the next step in healthcare evolution?

 Chatbots like most new technologies have suffered from teething problems.